The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Results

 Using the star formation histories derived from \textsc{Bagpipes}, we can predict how the galaxies in our sample move through super-color space.
 We generate mock photometry starting from the peak of the most recent burst from the SFHs predicted by \textsc{Bagpipes} for all of our galaxies in redshift intervals of 0.1.
 We then calculate the super-color in each redshift interval such that the photometric bands cover the same wavelengths as those at the galaxy's observed spectroscopic redshift.
 We assume the observed dust attenuation of our galaxies does not change pre- and post-quenching when constructing these evolutionary tracks.
+The visibility times depend on post-quenching dust, as galaxies are typically already quenched once they enter the PSB selection region.
+We expect dust clearing following a starburst to happen quickly, as the dust emission measured from far-IR bands in super-color selected PSBs is well below that of star-forming galaxies (Rowlands et al. in prep).
+Thus, we do not expect the visibility times to be affected much.
+However, if there is more dust in the galaxy at the time of quenching than there is at the time of observation, we expect the galaxies to have lower super-color 1 and super-color 2 values (i.e. moving to the lower left of the diagram).
+This may potentially decrease the derived visibility times we quote.
+If dust continues to clear in PSBs throughout the quenching process, then it may take longer for the galaxy to transition to the quiescent region, and thus increase the visibility time.
 We show the median ``super-color tracks" of two of the galaxies in our sample (EXCELS -- 94982 and EXCELS -- 55414) in Figure~\ref{Fig::sc_track}.
 The post-starburst galaxy EXCELS -- 94982 currently resides in the star-forming region of the super-color diagram, and after the burst of star formation begins climbing up towards the top of the post-starburst region.
 As star formation is nearly completely quenched, the galaxy moves towards the quiescent region of the diagram.
 The red star indicates the current position of the galaxy in super-color space, and the points below this redshift show the expected super-color values assuming no rejuvenation event occurs.
 In contrast, three of the quiescent galaxies in our sample (such as EXCELS -- 55414) never enter the post-starburst region of the diagram.